wilson0x4d/appsettings2/README.md

 'ConnectionStrings:SampleDb=my_connection_string'
 ```

 This provider was implemented in a way that it does not interfere with libraries such as `argparse`, and should work as expected with a well-formed command-line interface.
+An explicit goal of this provider was to not depend on a CLI library at all.

 ### Environment Variables